flashbackzoo/TopShelf-Popover/README.md

     <link rel="stylesheet" href="css/style.css">

 ###Add some markup
-We use custom data attributes for JavaScript hooks.
-CSS classes are used purely for skinning.
+TopShelf Popover uses "data-ui" attributes for JavaScript hooks.
+CSS classes are only used for styling.

-This seperation makes your CSS more manageable and creating new skins easy.

-The href of the popover trigger should match the id of the popover wish to target.
+The "href" of your popover trigger should match the "id" of the popover you wish to target.

     <a href="firstPopover" data-ui="popover-trigger">Show the Popover</a>